 The condition of the economy and the state of private-sector investment are ongoing major factors in determining the Authority's activity level.
 Economic development is currently very active in Pulaski County.
 A primary factor in economic development is the extremely competitive nature of economic development projects.
 Another factor is the need for the County to invest in a diverse business community and provide the incentives required to successfully locate or expand significant projects such as Volvo, James Hardie Building Products, Phoenix Packaging, Red Sun Farms, Korona Candles, and Koinonia within the County.
-The Authority is striving for Pulaski County to become the center for international businesses locating in southwest Virginia.
+The Authority now considers Pulaski County the center for international businesses locating in southwest Virginia.
 The Pulaski County Economic Development office continually strives to lease or sell all industrial space owned by the Economic Development Authority.